 Cramps are the worst!
 Getting pain relief is a priority.

 I ask all of my female patients who complain of cramps to take 300-450 mg of magnesium glycinate at bedtime each day.
 One week before their period they up their dose to 600 mg at night.
 In my practice, we use Magnesium Plus because it is a highly absorbable form of magnesium that doesn't cause digestive upset like other forms.

 Fiber for Your Estrogen

 Increasing dietary fiber helps keep the bowels regular, which reduces bloating and helps your body move out excess estrogen.

 You don’t have to be making extra estrogen to become estrogen dominant.
 It can be as simple as just not being able to move your estrogen out of the body either via the bowels or kidneys.

 Estrogen is moved out of the body through the bowels.
 You have to poop every day to get your estrogen out.
 Or in other words, how well your gut is functioning is really crucial to your hormone health.
 If your bowels aren’t moving then this is a sign you may have gut dysfunction.
 Dysbiosis, the imbalance of gut flora, can lead to increased levels of an enzyme called beta glucuronidase.
 This enzyme can reactivate your estrogen that your liver worked so hard to package up.
 When this happens estrogen goes back into circulation and can lead to symptoms of bloating, cramping, heavy periods, and irritability.

 Eating at least 25 grams of fiber every day is crucial for keeping your bowels regular, moving your estrogen out, loving up that microbiome and kissing PMS goodbye!

 Another mechanism that can cause estrogen to go up and subsequent estrogen dominance is inflammation.
 Inflammation increases the activity of an enzyme called aromatase.
 Aromatase converts testosterone to estrogen, which results in elevated estrogen and harmful estrogen metabolites which drive your PMS symptoms crazy.

 When your estrogen is up and your testosterone is down then you’ll likely be feeling cranky, weepy, unmotivated.
-Your libido will go missing.
+Your libido will also go missing.